Father: Jens Larsen

 The name on the tombstone is “Bertha Larson”.

-Little is know about Jens Larsen.
-He probably came to America as a young man, settling near Story City, Iowa.
+Next to nothing is know about Jens Larsen.
+He most likely came to America as a young man, settling near Story City, Iowa.
 It was there that he met Bertha.

 Bertha left Norway in 1876 through the seaport of Bergen on her way to the U.S. Since she had several cousins in the Story City area, she moved there and two years later was married to Jens.